 The ULTIMATE Chocolate Chip Cookies are here!
+These are my version of the famous Gideon’s Bakehouse Chocolate Chip Cookies and I think I got it pretty close!
 I have packed as much chocolate into and on top of these buttery, soft cookies are possible!

 Looking for a more classic version?
 Try my favorite Chocolate Chip Cookie Recipe!